Kurento/kurento/source/user/installation.rst

    UID        PID  PPID  C STIME TTY          TIME CMD kurento   7688     1  0 13:36 ?
 00:00:00 /usr/bin/kurento-media-server

-Unless configured otherwise, KMS will listen on the IPv6 port *8888* to receive RPC Requests and send RPC Responses by means of the :doc:`Kurento Protocol </features/kurento_protocol>`.
+Unless configured otherwise, KMS will listen on the port TCP 8888, to receive RPC Requests and send RPC Responses by means of the :doc:`Kurento Protocol </features/kurento_protocol>`.
 Use this command to verify that this port is open and listening for incoming packets:

 .. code-block:: console